ArneBinder/recursive-embedding/README.md

 ### TASK: Predict Relatedness Scores (regression)

-Predict, **how strongly** two trees are related.
+Predict, how strongly two trees are related.

 "Related" can be interpreted in several ways, e.g., in the case of SICK, several annotators scored pairs of sentences intuitively and the resulting scores are averaged.

-The [score](#Scoring) is used as measure for the strength of the relatedness.
+The [similarity score](#Similarity-Scoring) between two tree embeddings is used as measure for the strength of the relatedness.
+In general, one FC is applied to each tree embedding before scoring.

+Task instances:
+ * Relatedness Prediction on SICK.

-### TASK: Predict Matches (binary classification)
+### TASK: Multiclass Prediction

-Predict, **if** two trees belong together or not.

-"Belonging together" can be interpreted in several ways, e.g., in the case of DBpedia-NIF we selected to match article abstracts against abstracts of other wikipedia articles, that are linked within the section "See also".
+Predict, if a tree matches one (or multiple) labels

-The [score](#Scoring) is used as probability for the case that the trees belong together.
+The [similarity score](#Similarity-Scoring) between one (or multiple concatenated) tree embeddings and the class label embedding is used as probability that the instance belongs to that class.
+In general, one FC is applied to the (concatenated) tree embedding(s).

+Task instances:
+ * Recognizing Textual Entailment on SICK.
+ * Binary Sentiment Analysis on IMDB.
+ * Relation Extraction on SemEval2010 Task 8.

+See the [training docker setup](docker/train/tensorflow-fold) for how to train and test models for individual tasks.

 ## License